 GENERAL SIR CHARLES NAPIER'S ROMANCE.
 In One Vol., price 7s.
-6d. cloth lettered.
+6d. cloth lettered,

 WILLIAM THE CONQUEROR.
-An His-torical Romance.
+An Historical Romance.
 By General Sir CHARLES NAPIER.
-Edited by Lieut.-Gen. Sir William Napier.
+Edited by Lieut.
+Gen. Sir William Napier.

-"There is the Napier vigour throughout-the work of a man who conceives boldly and distinctly, and expresses his conceptions vividly; nor is there any lack of the elements of romance; strongly marked characters, striking incidents of movement, if it be not always critical action, will be found in 'William the Conqueror.'
-There seems more of genuine historical romance in the book than is usual, caused by giving prominence to the personal fortunes of William and Harold, and connecting the novel interest with them and their lady loves."-Spectator.
+"There is the Napier vigour throughout-the work of a man who conceives boldly and distinctly, and expresses his conceptions vividly; nor is there any lack of the elements of nomance; strongly marked characters, striking incidents of movement, if it he not always critical action, will be found in 'William the Conqueror.'
+There seems more of genuine historical romance in the hook than is usual, caused by giving prominence to the personal fortunes of William and Harold, and connecting the novel interest with them and their lady loves."-Spectator.

-London : GEORGE ROUTLEDGE and Co., Farringdon-street.
+London: GRORGE ROUTLEDGE and Co., Farringdon-street.

-Price2s., boards, or free by post for 28 stamps, WILL HE MARRY HER?
-By JOHN LANG, Author of "Too Clever by Hair."
+Price 2s., boards, or free by post for 28 stamps, WILL HE MARRY HER?
+By John Lang,

+Author of "Too Clever by Half."

 "The title of this fiction is extremely appropriate.
-Will "The tille of this liction is extremely appropriate.
-Will he marry her ? is a question not answered until the end.
+Will he marry her? is a question not answered until the end.
 The reader must not suppose that because the main story is evidently tragic, its dark shadows are not relieved by an abundance of bright light; on the contrary, the greater part of the book is gay and amusing; the scenes are sketched with a free and original pen; the characters are distinct conceptions, well kept, and new."-Globe.

-London: GEORGE ROUTLEDGE and Co., Farringdon-street.
+London: George Routledge and Co., Farringdon-street.

 The Confessional in Belgravia, and the Public Meeting at St. James's Hall, Piccadilly.
-IVERY PERSON who feels interested in the